-Figure 1 on page xv gives an overview of the FAStT hardware and the FAStT Storage Manager software installation process.
+Figure 1 gives an overview of the FAStT hardware and the FAStT Storage Manager software installation process.
 Lined arrows in the flow chart indicate consecutive hardware and software installation process steps.
 Labeled arrows indicate which document provides detailed information about a step.